SamiZeinsAI/bookbot/README.md

 # bookbot
-Intakes text and produces an analytical report on it.
+Intakes text and produces an analytical report on the words in it.